What is FIRST Robotics?

 About Our Team

-PiBotics FRC 3814 is a high school robotics team with 4 different high schools in Boone County Schools District.
+PiBotics FRC 3814 is a high school robotics team with 5 different high schools in Boone County Schools District hosted at the Ignite Institute.
 There are over 40 students on the team and we continually grow every year.

 PiBotics FRC 3814 has been together since 2011.
 Team 3814 started as the Ryle Raider Robotics team, but in 2013 we grew to a district-wide team open to high school students across Boone County Public Schools.
 We have competed in several regional competitions and made it to finals in multiple seasons.
 Our team has been fortunate to receive sponsorships from several area companies.